natelandau/neatfile/README.md

 # neatfile

-CLI to automatically normalize and organize your files based on customizable rules.
+CLI to normalize and organize your files based on customizable rules.

 ## Why build this?

 I have filesystem OCD.
-Maybe you do too and share my annoyance at having files with non-normalized names sent from coworkers, friends, and family.
+Maybe you share my annoyance at having files with non-normalized filenames sent from coworkers, friends, and family.
 On any given day, I receive dozens of files via Slack, email, and other messaging apps sent by people who have their own way of naming files.
 For example:

 -   `department 2023 financials and budget 08232002.xlsx`
 -   `some contract Jan7 reviewed NOT FINAL (NL comments) v13.docx`
--   `John&Jane-meeting-notes.txt`
+-   `John&Jane-meeting-notes 4 3 25.txt`
 -   `Project_mockups(WIP)___sep92022.pdf`
 -   `FIRSTNAMElastname Resume (#1) [companyname].PDF`